Monterey Peninsula Art Foundation

 “Every work of art is the child of its time.”
 Wassily Kandinsky

-I have always been an artist.
+There is a flow from one art form to another.
+Curiosity leads.
+I follow.
 As a child I was drawn to music and the shapes of dance, then singing and songwriting, and the dramatic lights of the theatre.
 My mother, daughter of a foundryman and sculptor, attended Rhode Island School of Design.
 My father was an MIT grad Electrical Engineer, specializing in lighting.
 Seeing was something we did as a family.
 Everyplace we went was a visual experience.
 We talked, laughed, and sang about all the things we saw.
 Most of my early years were spent in Marblehead, Massachusetts.
 My teens were spent on the edge of the Santa Monica Mountains and Sunset Boulevard.

 I left home at twenty to tour with a show band-- four shows per night, six nights per week, nine years criss crossing the country.
 There was a lot to see.
 Hours driving through farmland and desert and mountains and along the waters of the Great Lakes, the Atlantic, the Pacific, the Gulf.
 Cities and highways and train trestles and dust storms and red rocks and salt flats and forests and Everglades.
 America.
 I brought small art that traveled well.
 Tole painting in my hotel room.
 Stitching costumes in the back seat of the van.